Atlanta Falcons vs. Tennessee Titans Preview, Roster Battles

 Mykal Walker had an excellent rookie season.
 He added 15 pounds of muscle during the offseason to bulk up to 230 pounds.
 He has been one of the best players on defense throughout the course of camp.

-While it's not a make or break year for Davidson, it is for Dante Fowler.
-Fowler signed a three year deal prior to the 2020 season, but he flopped along with the Falcons.
+While it's not a make-or-break year for Davidson, it is for Dante Fowler.
+Fowler signed a three-year deal prior to the 2020 season, but he flopped along with the Falcons.
 He agreed to an adjusted contract that saw him take a pay cut and lop off his 2022 season.
-Fowler is a free agent after this year, and if he wants another big dollar contract he has to massively improve on the 23 tackles and three sacks he posted in 2020.
+Fowler is a free agent after this year, and if he wants another big contract he has to massively improve on the 23 tackles and three sacks he posted in 2020.

 Defensive Backs: